 Master in Innovation, Human Development, and Sustainability

-The University of Geneva (UNIGE) is partnering with Tsinghua University (THU), China’s top university, to start a highly interdisciplinary Master program on the UN SDGs (Sustainable Development Goals) in September 2017.
+The University of Geneva (UNIGE) has been partnering with Tsinghua University (THU), China’s top university, a highly interdisciplinary Master program on the UN SDGs (Sustainable Development Goals) since September 2017.
 This program is part of a broader collaboration on the SDGs, including summer schools, executive training and an exchange program, called the Geneva-Tsinghua Initiative.

 Compared to other Master programs dealing with the SDGs, this one will focus on defining and developing concrete institutional solutions for the SDGs through hands-on, team-based and project-driven activities, in parallel with courses on the fundamentals of sustainable development in all its dimensions - human, environmental and institutional – taught by experts from UNIGE, THU and a range of Inter-Governmental Organizations (IGOs) and Non-Governmental Organisations (NGOs) in Geneva.